Interactive Jobs

 In the above command:

-• starts up a job in the partition/queue designated after -p.
+• starts a job in the partition designated after -p

-• then come the usual SLURM resource allocation options.
+• then the usual SLURM resource allocation options

 You should see something like the following after your command, notice how the command line prompt (if you haven’t played around with this) changes after the job starts up and logs you into the node: